foxtroy-jay/DappChat/Readme.md

 1. Delete contracts folder in App/src/contracts

-2. "npm i" on root directory (if you have permissions issues use "npm i --save -dev")
+2. "npm i" on root directory and app directory (if you have permissions issues use "npm i --save -dev")

 3. Download and open up Ganache (https://www.trufflesuite.com/ganache)